AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/consent-and-preferences/onetrust.md

 This tutorial provides steps for creating a [[!DNL OneTrust Integration]](https://my.onetrust.com/s/contactsupport?language=en_US) source connection to ingest both historic and scheduled consent data into Adobe Experience Platform using the Platform user interface.

+## Prerequisites

 >[!IMPORTANT]
 >
->This documentation page was created by the [!DNL OneTrust Integration] team.
-For any inquiries or update requests, [please contact them directly](https://my.onetrust.com/s/contactsupport?language=en_US).
+>The [!DNL OneTrust Integration] source connector and documentation were created by the [!DNL OneTrust Integration] team.
+For any inquiries or update requests, please contact the [[!DNL OneTrust] team](https://my.onetrust.com/s/contactsupport?language=en_US) directly.

-## Prerequisites

 Before you can connect [!DNL OneTrust Integration] to Platform, you must first retrieve your access token.
-For detailed instructions on finding your access token, see the [[!DNL OneTrust Integration] OAuth 2 authentication guide](https://developer.onetrust.com/docs/api-docs-v3/b3A6MjI4OTUyOTc-generate-access-token).
+For detailed instructions on finding your access token, see the [[!DNL OneTrust Integration] OAuth 2 guide](https://developer.onetrust.com/docs/api-docs-v3/b3A6MjI4OTUyOTc-generate-access-token).

-Furthermore, it is important to note that the [!DNL OneTrust Integration] API specifications are being shared with Adobe for data ingestion.

-The access token does not refresh automatically after it expires because system-to-system refresh tokens are not supported by [!DNL OneTrust Integration].
-Therefore, it is necessary to make sure that the access tokens are updated in the connection before it expires.
+The access token does not refresh automatically after it expires because system-to-system refresh tokens are not supported by [!DNL OneTrust].
+Therefore, it is necessary to make sure that your access token is updated in the connection before it expires.
 The maximum configurable lifespan for an access token is one year.
+To learn more about updating your access token, see the [[!DNL OneTrust] document on managing your OAuth 2.0 client credentials](https://developer.onetrust.com/docs/documentation/ZG9jOjIyODk1MTUw-managing-o-auth-2-0-client-credentials).

 ### Gather required credentials